Group Permutation Testing in Linear Model: Sharp Validity, Power Improvement, and Extension Beyond Exchangeability: Proofs of nonexchangeable case

 where we define the notation index of the permutation matrix $\forall P_i$ in the permutation group $\mathcal{P}_K$ as $\text{Index}(P_i)$, which satisfies and the third equation holds since in \Cref{prop::Proposition for group permutation}, we have proved that, if we determine the $\mathcal{K}$, $\mathbbm{P}_{\pi_{\mathcal{K}}}$ is a bijection.
-Also, the bijection property holds we can have that
+Also, using the bijection property, we obtain that